-- Inclusion in our holdings, based on need, relevancy, and condition
+- Add to our holdings, based on need, relevancy, and condition

 - Discard because of poor condition, irrelevancy, or duplication in the collection, in accordance with New York State guidelines

 - Ship to BetterworldBooks.
-If the materials are in good condition but determined not to be included in our holdings, we will ship them to BetterworldBooks for resale or recycling.
+If the materials are in good condition but determined not to be included in our holdings, we will ship them to BetterworldBooks for recycling.